 Salted Hands

 Salted Hands is an ongoing body of work combining oral history and constructed photography.
 It explores how identity is verbally articulated and visually interpreted in the fishing community of St. Bernard Parish, Louisiana.
-Rather than focusing on the industry itself, its goal is to call attention to the ways in which memory, language, and environment shape how identity is constructed, seen, and understood.
+Rather than focusing on the industry itself, the work interrogates the ways in which memory, language, and environment shape how identity is constructed, seen, and understood.

 All images are preceded by relationship, conversation, and oral history.
 There are people I’ve known for months, sometimes years, of whom I’ve only taken a handful of frames.
 When image making isn’t the central focus, trust develops, revealing the emotional arcs, depth, and tonal color of their lives.
 Still, there’s an understanding that I’m there to make an audio record of their history and a visual articulation shaped by it.
 This dynamic allows emotions to surface more freely than in typical relationships, creating more fluidity during their oral history and ultimately a space where people can truly emote.